 Our assessment is that the current softness of the Brazilian Real represents an exciting opportunity for investors looking for an ideal entry point.
-With the Chinese economy growing at its slowest pace for a quarter-century, a wholesale correction across commodity prices since 2011 and expectations that the Fed will finally take the plunge and raise interest rates, currency devaluation has become a widespread trend across emerging markets.
+With the Chinese economy growth rates normalizing to a slower pace, a wholesale correction across commodity prices since 2011 and the Fed finally having taken the plunge in increasing interest rates and starting their tapering program, currency devaluation has become a widespread trend across emerging markets.
 Brazil, one of the largest and most significant of these, has shown no exception.

 By investing in Brazil when the currency is low, one is effectively buying into the undervalued market.
 The Real’s depreciation is currently being compounded by a range of domestic issues and in particular corruption scandals within government and the country’s energy corporation (and national proxy) Petrobras.
 This has undermined the value of the Bovespa.
 More positively, the electorate has now become more demanding and steadfast in their refusal to accept any more corrupt antics from the country’s politicians and captains of industry – a fundamental accomplishment and structural adjustment that can only help underpin and strengthen the economy.